 Turning your corks into flower stamps:

-For today’s craft, I made 2 flower stamps: a small pansy stamp (3 corks),
+For today’s craft, I made 2 flower stamps.
+I made this small pansy stamp with 3 corks,

 To make your stamps, simply assemble them on a flat surface, and secure with a rubber band.

 If you don’t have enough corks, fear not!
 I made a few flowers by dipping and stamping a single cork!

 Drizzle 3 colours of paint on to your styrofoam tray.